quectel-develop/user-friendly-project/README.md

     If [MCU Model][Version Number] parameters are omitted, the previously configured MCU model and version number are used.
     For first-time use without previous configuration records, the MCU defaults to STM32F413RGT6 and version number uses Quectel_UFP_Chip_Date format, e.g., Quectel_UFP_STM32F413RGT6_20250430

+    >> The above rules also apply to build.sh

 <br>